We keep the Blue Badge Privacy Notice under review. It was last reviewed and updated in April 2019.

 View the Privacy and transparency information for all of the City of York Council (CYC).

-- only ask you for the personal data that's necessary to provide you with the Blue Badge service
+- only ask you for the information that is necessary to provide you with the Blue Badge service

 Using personal data

-- process and resolve an application for a Blue Badge as you have requested
+- process your application for a Blue Badge

 See further details about how we use your personal data.

 Your information will be shared the following companies in order to process your application:

 - Department for Transport (DfT) - the central government directive responsible for the Blue Badge Scheme

 - Northgate - the Blue Badge Case Management System, used for securely storing your Personal Data and processing Blue Badge applications

 - Valtech - the company managing the Central Blue Badge register called ‘Manage Blue Badges’